 It has been known for quite some time that microglia associate, or co-localize, with amyloid plaques.
 Alois Alzheimer himself (1864-1915), the German neuropathologist and psychiatrist credited with identifying the first published cases of Alzheimer’s disease, observed that microglia associate with plaques.
 The role of microglia in Alzheimer’s disease still is not completely defined.
 This is in part due to the complexity of microglia that are thought to protect against amyloid accumulation in early phases of the disease but might exacerbate pathology in advanced stages.
 The research described in this paper identified specific microglial interactions with amyloid plaques that have important protective functions in early stages of the disease when women who are also ApoE4 carriers might be the most vulnerable.

-A link to the paper published in Acta Neuropathologica Communications is available Open Access at the following link:
+A link to the paper published in Acta Neuropathologica Communications is available on Open Access at the following link: